peter1357908/cosc-60-final-project/doc/Protocol.md

   | IPv4 ... | Port ... |
   | ---- | ---- |

+  (which is the same as the response for Request `000a`)

 #### Request for a supernode's Local-DHT entries (on all files / one file):

 * Request:

   | 000c | File ID length | File ID ... |
   | ---- | ---- | ---- |

+  (currently, the supernode can send this request to all known supernodes, but a childnode can only send this request to its bootstrapping supernode)

   If the requester wants all entries, `File ID length` should be `0000` (and consequently have nothing for `File ID`).